TmTutui/AI-security-agent/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- API keys for the AI models you want to use (OpenAI, Google Gemini, Mistral AI)
+- API keys for the LLM models of choice (or Ollama running locally):
+  - OpenAI
+  - Google Gemini
+  - Mistral AI
-- Ollama installed locally (optional, for local models)
+  - Ollama

 ### Setup